Street Meeting, Third

 Street meetings are not new.
 The motive was to bring the Word of God to the masses who otherwise would never have stepped inside a church service in their lifetime.
 There were a number of powerful preachers harshly censured by the authoritarian church of their time, and so they took the Word of God to the fields.
 They became known as "field preachers".
 Whereas a building can only hold a hundred or so, field preaching enabled the message to reach thousands.
 Among the fiery voices God raised in this calling Howell Harris was close to my heart, as was dear George Whitefield:

-I came to the end of the message, offered a short prayer, and I invited the audience to meet again next Sunday.
-As I stepped down, one of the youth from the group sitting away from us came over to shake my hand and thank me.
-They were just passing by this area from a rehearsal that afternoon, and providentially became God's answer to our prayers.
-We asked for souls, and God did send them.
+Having come to the end of the message, I offered a short prayer and invited the audience to meet again upon the next Lord's Day.
+As I stepped down from the place of speaking, one of the young adults from the distant group was moved to come forward, to shake my hand, and to offer his sincere thanks.
+We learned that they were but passing by this very place after a rehearsal that afternoon, and thus were providentially made God's answer to our prayers.
+We had beseeched the heavens for souls to hear the Word, and the Lord did indeed send them forth to us.

 And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.Matthew 24:14

 Let us say with the Apostle John, "Amen.
 Even so, come, Lord Jesus."
-But let us also do what is necessary to make that a possibility.
+Let us also engage in the labor that prepares the way for it.

 1